jaimemartinezd/Brain_Tumor_CNN/README.md

 ### ⚙️ How the model works

 Data loading: Images are read from the Training and Testing folders.
-Also generators were used to make the dataset bigger.
+Added generators for data augmentation.

 Preprocessing: Images are resized and normalized to match EfficientNetB0 input requirements.